athvillar/seris/README.md

 Finally, it's cool.

 ## How It Works
 For shell version, each node uses nc(netcat) to open a port for tcp listening.
 Once a message is received, listener informs a controller to process with it.
-Depend on the message contents, controller distributed the orders to other nodes or process itself.
+Depend on the message contents, controller distributs the order to other nodes or processes itself.
 Thus an order begins flowing all over the internet.

 ## Message Format
 There are 5 different message types: ODR(order), CNC(cancel), HBT(heart beat), RST(result), GTT(got it).
 Each of them has a different usage and message body.